black-hole-group/bibtex-refs/readme.md

 # Contributing to the database

-Everybody is welcome to add references to the database and keep it growing. :smile:
+Everybody is welcome to add references to the database and keep it growing.

 Just add papers to the database in the usual bibtex way, commit your file and push to this repo.